kd8bny/blog/content/posts/session_inhibit2.md

 +++
-title = "Errata systemd-inhibit sessions" date = "2025-05-14T21:05:13-05:00"
+title = "Errata: Keeping sessions alive with systemd-inhibit" date = "2025-05-14T21:05:13-05:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = "daryl"